Polinton: Evolution

 Early descriptions of polintons identified them as likely to be ancient, at least one billion years old and possibly associated with an early ancestor of modern eukaryotes.
 Phylogenetic analyses of known polinton sequences support this ancestry model and suggest that transmission of polintons is mainly vertical (though horizontal gene transfer of a polinton has been reported).

 The evolutionary relationships between polintons, double-stranded DNA viruses, and selfish genetic elements are complex.
 The first descriptions of polintons linked them by sequence relationship to linear plasmids, bacteriophages, and adenoviruses.
 More recently, relationships have been identified between polintons, virophages, and giant viruses.
 Polintons are increasingly thought to form one component of a complex genetic network linking selfish genetic elements in eukaryotic genomes with double-stranded DNA viruses.
-Through homology in at least one and usually several genes, polintons are evolutionarily linked to linear plasmids, virophages (especially Mavirus virophage, family Lavidaviridae), giant viruses (Megavirales), Ginger 1 transposons, Tlr1 transposons, transpovirons, eukaryotic viruses of the Adenoviridae family, and bacteriophages of the Tectiviridae family.
+Through homology in at least one and usually several genes, polintons are evolutionarily linked to linear plasmids, virophages (especially Mavirus virophage, family Maviroviridae), giant viruses (Nucleocytoviricota), Ginger 1 transposons, Tlr1 transposons, transpovirons, eukaryotic viruses of the Adenoviridae family, and bacteriophages of the Tectiviridae family.

-The Maveriviricetes class of viruses is named after their resemblance to Maverick/Polinton transposons.
+The Polisuviricotina subphylum of viruses is named after their resemblance to Maverick/Polinton transposons.
 All the viruses mentioned are united under Bamfordvirae for their double jelly-roll capsid.
 Some polinton-like viruses (PLVs) other than Tlr1 have also been identified, and are yet to be put into a taxon (presumably under Maveriviricetes).

 Discovery and nomenclature

-Giant transposable elements were originally discovered in the mid-2000s, beginning with the description of a novel family of retroviral-like integrase proteins which were then associated with transposable elements given the name Mavericks.
-Meanwhile, an overlapping class of transposable element was described under the name polintons, derived from the key proteins polymerase and integrase, by Vladimir Kapitonov and Jerzy Jurka.
+Giant transposable elements were originally discovered in the mid-2000s, beginning with the description of a novel family of retroviral-like integrase proteins which in 2005 were reported in transposable elements given the name Mavericks by Cedric Feschotte and Ellen Pritham.
+An overlapping class of transposable element was described in 2006 under the name polintons, derived from the key proteins polymerase and integrase, by Vladimir Kapitonov and Jerzy Jurka.
 Both terms continue in common use.

 Because of their viral capsid-like proteins and self-replication abilities, it has been suggested that polintons are capable of forming virions and would properly be termed polintoviruses.
 However, this terminology is not yet accepted and awaits experimental validation of the virion hypothesis.